Savannah State University: Early years

 The college awarded its first baccalaureate degree in 1898.
-In 1921 the first female students were admitted as residents on the campus.
-In 1928 the college became a full four-year degree-granting institution and ended the high school and normal school programs.
+In 1921, the first female students were admitted as residents on the campus.
+In 1928, the college became a full four-year degree-granting institution and ended its high school and normal school programs.
 Normal schools had been created in the 19th century in many state systems in the United States, after the German model, to educate teachers for elementary school students.
-With the expansion of towns across the US, and continuing issues in trying to educate four million freedmen and their descendants, there was an urgent need to establish many new schools and to quickly train teachers in the North and the South.
+With the expansion of towns across the US, and continuing issues in trying to educate four million freedmen and their descendants, there was an urgent need to establish many new schools and to train teachers quickly in the North and the South.
 States used normal schools for training teachers for primary school grades and sometimes secondary school as well.
-Normal schools or colleges tended to have two or three-year programs.
+Normal schools or colleges tended to have two- or three-year programs.
 Gradually the normal schools were converted to full colleges with four-year curricula, or were left behind.

-In 1932 the college became a full member institution of the University System of Georgia and its name was changed to Georgia State College.
+In 1932, the college became a full member institution of the University System of Georgia and its name was changed to Georgia State College.
 The college served as Georgia's land-grant institution for African-American students until 1947.
 The designation was then transferred to Fort Valley State College.
 In January 1950, the college changed its name to Savannah State College.

 Modern history

 With the growth in its graduate and research programs, in 1996 the Board of Regents of the University System of Georgia elevated Savannah State College to the status of state university and the name was changed to Savannah State University.

 In 2008, a proposal was made to merge Savannah State University with Armstrong Atlantic State University, but it did not pass.
+Almost a decade later, Armstrong State would eventually be merged with Georgia Southern University in nearby Statesboro.

 Savannah State University is the first institution in the state of Georgia to offer the homeland security degree program.
-It was the second institution in the University System of Georgia to offer wireless Internet connectivity to students throughout the campus.
+It was the second institution in the University System of Georgia to offer wireless internet connectivity to students throughout the campus.